 I suspect they would be pleased with the preservation of their history and noted contributions to family, church, and community.

-Kurt Manwaring: In what ways can Mormons today be pioneers that future generations can look back upon with reverence?
+In what ways can Latter-day Saints today be pioneers that future generations can look back upon with reverence?

 My response to this question is to keep a personal journal.
 That journal will be passed from generation to generation with reverence.
 Write about your experiences within the Church, your community, your family, etc. When your readers recite your journal in the next decade, their world will be different, and they will marvel at what you have experienced, written and recorded in relation to your life and the public history surrounding you at the time.

-Kurt Manwaring: If you could go back in time and have a conversation with any individual in your book, who would you visit with and why?
+If Donald Godfrey could go back in time and have a conversation with any individual in his book, who would it be?

 Let me give you one more individual (well maybe its more than one).
 I’d like to talk to the wives.
 Long before today’s popular term “working women,” these pioneer women were workers.
 They gave up homes in England, walked with their husbands across the plains, one of mine walked barefoot, they developed farms in a new land, they were staunch in their testimonies.
 I want to know more about them, their feelings, testimonies and everyday life.